Live streaming of the Apple event

 Steve Jobs demonstrated the new iPod nano with touch screen, iOS 4.2 as well as iTunes 10 with their new social media thing called Ping (they obviously don’t have Spotify over there, so we Swedes weren’t all that impressed).
 I really liked the iPod Touch with FaceTime, so you can do video calls by WiFi without owning a phone or a computer.
 The “one more thing” ending the show was Apple TV, a home entertainment box capable of streaming video from a multitude of sources.

-But the thing I liked the most was the actual live broadcast.
-Even though the technology used, HTTP streaming, is an open standard, it’s currently requiring a specific software platform and version.
+The thing I liked the most was the actual live broadcast in itself.
+Even though the technology HTTP streaming is an open standard, it’s currently requiring a specific software platform and version.
 But I still find it fascinating that such a thing can be send across the Atlantic so seamlessly.
 There were a few glitches, but the video and audio quality was great.

 I believe this was the first time since July 2002 that Apple broadcasted this kind of event live.
 Back then there were 50 000 viewers using QuickTime to see Steve deliver his keynote.
 I suspect the number was somewhat higher tonight.